What you are now is what you have been, what you will be is what you do now. — The Buddha

 - Offer an opportunity for participants to share their money autobiographies

-- Provide a process for participants to identify on some of their life aspirations, reflecting on whether they are using their financial resources in a way that is consistent with their values and with Unitarian Universalist theology and values.
+- Provide a process for participants to identify some of their life aspirations, reflecting on whether they are using their financial resources in a way that is consistent with their values and with Unitarian Universalist theology and values.

 - Recognize connections between their current financial behavior, priorities, and values and the messages they received while growing up